Magic-Discord/Midterm/PROCEDURES.md

     - If it is red, you possibly made a mistake.
 Check the error in the test "Test Results" tab on the view at the bottom of the screen (same location as the Terminal view)
-    - Repeat the above for each exercise in this assignment.
+    - Repeat the above for each exercise in this midterm.

 ## General Tips

 - Make sure to frequently save and push your changes to your GitHub repository.
 - Run your code after each significant modification.
-  + Also run the automated test for each exercise in this assignment after each change when you are "done" but still tweaking.
+  + Also run the automated test for each exercise in this midterm after each change when you are "done" but still tweaking.
 - Commit and sync your code before you stop working for the day to ensure that your repository and codspace stay in sync and you don't risk losing your work.